Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 ### **Task 6: Change passwords for the users created**

-1. Now we will run a script to change passwords for the users created.
+1. Now we will run a script to change passwords for the users created, as user needs to reset password after registering to AADDS.

 2. Copy and paste the following script and hit **Enter**.